smikulec21/Google-Data-Analytics-Capstone-Project/README.md

 We will address three key questions to guide our marketing program:

+## The problem that we are solving
+# Problem Statement

+In the Cyclistic Bike-Share Analysis Case Study, our primary challenge is to devise strategies for maximizing annual memberships at Cyclistic, a prominent bike-share company operating in Chicago.
+Lily Moreno, the Director of Marketing, underlines the significance of increasing the annual membership base for the company's future success.

+## Objective

+Our overarching objective is to create a data-driven marketing strategy that effectively encourages casual riders to transition into annual members.
+By achieving this, we aim to bolster Cyclistic's revenue and profitability.

+## Key Focus Areas

+To tackle this problem, we will primarily focus on three key areas:

+1. **Analyzing Usage Patterns**: Understanding the differences in how annual members and casual riders use Cyclistic bikes is crucial.
+This analysis will guide us in tailoring our marketing strategies effectively.

+2. **Motivations for Membership**: We will investigate why casual riders would opt for Cyclistic's annual memberships.
+Identifying their motivations will be pivotal in driving the conversion.

+3. **Leveraging Digital Media**: We'll explore the role of digital media in influencing casual riders to make the transition to annual memberships.
+Maximizing the impact of digital channels is essential for our strategy.

+Through this case study, we aim to provide actionable insights and recommendations that empower Cyclistic to achieve its goal of increasing annual memberships and securing its future prosperity.

 1. **How do annual members and casual riders use Cyclistic bikes differently?**
 2. **Why would casual riders buy Cyclistic annual memberships?**
 3. **How can Cyclistic use digital media to influence casual riders to become members?**